Creating a personal brand is all based on who is who, and how prominent you are in that particular sphere of business.

 Think of it this way – both your successes and downfalls can be presented in a way that is meaningful to the reader.

-Even your personal flaws can sometimes be used in order to depict a way in which you constantly try to overcome them.
+Even your flaws can sometimes be used to depict a way in which you constantly try to overcome them.

 It is also a psychological trick – people are much more likely to relate to someone who is, like them, flawed, but trying to become something better.
 And your brand should be the best part of you.

-In the end, your audience will connect to your brand via you – and not vice versa; and being unique, and true to yourself is a really great advice.
+In the end, your audience will connect to your brand via you – and not vice versa; and being unique, and true to yourself is great advice.

 An Approachable Expert